gianluca95/dbt-mkt-project/README.md

 - Line Graph: Daily Spend & Conversions over time for top-performing campaign
 - Overall Dashboard: Interactive filters for channel and date range

-Screenshots of the Power BI dashboards are located in the screenshots/ folder:
+Screenshots of the Power BI dashboard:

-power_bi_bar_chart.png
-power_bi_line_graph.png
-power_bi_dashboard.png
+PLACEHOLDER FOR UPLOADING SCREENSHOTS IF NECESSARY

 ### 6. Recommendations and Summary
 #### Summary